vincen-github/mlimpl/README.md

 	- Gaussian Mixture Model(single dimension) solved by EM.
 - MCMC：
 	- Markov Chain Monte Carlo.It contains Metropolis–Hastings Algorithm and Gibbs Sampling.
+- High Confidence Predictions for Unrecognizable Images:
+	- A simple demo about adversarial examples.
+	- ReferenceAnh Nguyen, Jason Yosinski and Jeff Clune.
+Deep Neural Networks are Easily Fooled: High Confidence Predictions for Unrecognizable Images.
+In: Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015, pp. 427-436